 Using social research to facilitate social change!

 A native of Seattle, WA, I received my B.A. in Sociology & American Ethnic Studies (Concentration: African-American Studies) from the University of Washington- Seattle in 2009.
-I received my M.A. in Sociology and a Graduate Certificate in Women and Gender Studies in 2013 from Middle Tennessee State University.
+I received my M.A. in Sociology and a Graduate Certificate in Women and Gender Studies from Middle Tennessee State University in 2013.
 I am currently a PhD Candidate in the Department of Sociology at the University of Cincinnati.

 In addition to my doctoral studies, I currently work as the Managing Editor of Social Problems, the official journal of the Society for the Study of Social Problems.
 As the Managing Editor, I work with an amazing Editorial team and Student Board to run one of the discipline’s top peer-reviewed journals.